yellowdog/python-examples/README.md

 ### Prerequisites

+To **submit work requirements** to YellodDog, you'll need the following:

-1. You'll need a YellowDog Platform Account.
+1. A YellowDog Platform Account.

 2. Running the scripts requires a Python 3.7+ environment with the required dependencies installed: `pip install -U -r requirements.txt`.